M-Bahari/bc-housing-market-analytics-dashboard/README.md

 # 🏠 BC Housing Market Analytics Dashboard

-An end-to-end Business Intelligence project analyzing more than 30 years of British Columbia housing market data using SQL and Power BI.
+An end-to-end Business Intelligence project that transforms more than 30 years of British Columbia housing market data into interactive dashboards and actionable business insights using SQL, Power BI, DAX, and Power Query.

 This project demonstrates the complete analytics lifecycle—from data exploration and transformation to data modeling, KPI development, interactive dashboards, and business insights that support evidence-based decision-making.